MorpheusAIs/mor-stats-backend/README.md

 w3 = AsyncWeb3(AsyncWeb3.AsyncHTTPProvider(ETH_RPC_URL))
 ```

-NOTE: This project uses sheet utils and slack notification

 ## Emissions Repository

 The project now includes an Emissions Repository for storing and managing emission data for different categories: